-Habits are an important part of the Shift platform, meant to help teams build on identified weaknesses over an extended period of time with regular check-ins.
+Habits are an important part of the Shift (now known as Valence) platform, meant to help teams build on identified weaknesses over an extended period of time with regular check-ins.
 However, Habits was not being utilised as much as Shift's other tools, like Align, even though Habits is suggested as a direct follow up to Align.
 Customer support was looking to increase the discoverability of Habits and improve the Habit creation experience so that more users would use the feature.

 As I began to audit the existing experience, it became clear there was a much bigger challenge at hand.
 To start, users could create Habits in three different locations in the Shift platform:

 The big problem here was that the experience for creating Habits in each of these contexts was visually and structurally different.
 (From left to right: Standalone, Align Report, and Discussion Guide.)